ielab/elastic4IR/document_prior/README.md

 }
 ```

-Note that document id 1 is ranked on top.
+Note that document id 1 is ranked on the top of the result list.

-Next, let us consider the pagerank to boost document with higher pagerank score.
+Next, let us consider the pageRank prior to boost documents with higher pageRank scores.

 ``` Elasticsearch via Kibana
 GET /book/chapter/_search
 {